Overview of Intimate Partner Violence

 - Sending you unwanted sexts

-- Using technology to make it falsely appear you were in a pornographic video that they were not actually in (Check out this resource guide for support)
+- Using technology to make it falsely appear you were in a sexually explicit video that they were not actually in (Check out this resource guide for support)

 - Harassing you via social media, e-mail, or text messages